SBU-BMI/quip_distro/README.md

 5) Build with, "docker-compose -f quip-pathdb.yml build"<br>
 6) Run with, "docker-compose -f quip-pathdb.yml up -d"

+## Deep learning methods for histopathology image analysis

+We have developed a collection of deep learning methods for analysis of whole slide tissue images.
+The methods include deep learning models for predicting spatial distribution of tumor infiltrating lymphocytes, segmentation and classification of tumor regions, and segmentation of nuclei.

+More information about the deep learning models and links to the code repositories can be found at https://github.com/SBU-BMI/histopathology_analysis

+## Loading images and analysis results to QuIP

+### Image loader container

+The image loader container is deployed when QuIP is installed.

+Please see README at https://github.com/SBU-BMI/ImageLoader for user instructions to load images to QuIP.

+### Heatmap loader container

+Results from the tumor infiltrating lymphocyte analysis methods and the tumor segmentation methods are probability maps.
+The probability maps can be loaded to QuIP as heatmaps using the heatmap loader container, which is deployed when QuIP is installed.

+Please see README at https://github.com/SBU-BMI/uploadHeatmaps for user instructions to load heatmaps to QuIP.

+### Segmentation results loader container

+The segmentation results container is deployed, when QuIP is installed.
+Nucleus segmentation resuilts can be loaded to QuIP using this container.

+Please see README at https://github.com/SBU-BMI/SegmentationLoader for user instructions to load segmentation results to QuIP.

 ## Support
 Feel free to add any support inquiry as a github issue to this repository.
 Other feedback can be given via [this form](https://docs.google.com/forms/d/e/1FAIpQLScL91LxrpAZjU88GBZP9gmcdgdf8__uNUwhws2lzU6Lr4qNwA/viewform).